 You won't be alone at Leeds Trinity, where you are a name and not a number.

-The Students' Union runs events in Intro Week and throughout the academic year, specifically aimed at mature students.
+The Students' Union runs events throughout the academic year, specifically aimed at mature students.

 They also have a dedicated Mature Students' Officer who can help you with any queries.